San Juan, Puerto Rico Port Guide

 San Juan Language & Currency

 San Juan is a US territory, so the currency is the US dollar, and credit and debit cards are widely accepted.
-Spanish has been an official language of Puerto Rico since the 15th century when Spanish settlers took over the island, and is the predominant language used by locals and in business, although both Spanish and English are the two official languages.
+Spanish has been the official language of Puerto Rico since the 15th century when Spanish settlers took over the island.
+It is the predominant language used by locals and in business, although both Spanish and English are the two official languages.

 Time Zone

 Puerto Rico operates on Atlantic Standard Time (AST) all year round.
 AST is 4 hours behind Coordinated Universal Time (UTC-4).
 One important thing to note is that Puerto Rico does not observe Daylight Saving Time, so the time remains consistent throughout the year.
-This means that Puerto Rico’s time remains the same when many other places move their clocks forward during the summer months.
+This means that Puerto Rico’s time remains the same when many other places move their clocks forward during summer.

-Additionally, when planning activities or coordinating with locals, it’s essential to keep in mind Puerto Rico’s time zone to ensure smooth communication and scheduling.
-Whether you’re arriving for a cruise, visiting for business, or enjoying a leisurely vacation, understanding Puerto Rico’s time zone helps ensure a seamless and enjoyable experience.
+Additionally, when planning activities or coordinating with locals, it’s essential to remember Puerto Rico’s time zone to ensure smooth communication and scheduling.
+Whether arriving for a cruise, visiting for business, or enjoying a leisurely vacation, understanding Puerto Rico’s time zone helps provide a seamless and enjoyable experience.